Pharmacy of the Eastern Vaud Hospitals: Clinical pharmacy

 Through its pharmaceutical assistance and clinical pharmacy activities, the PHEL aims to promote effective, safe and economical pharmacotherapy for patients in its partner institutions.
 Since 1994, a Drug Committee of the Hospitals of Eastern Vaud has also maintained a restrictive list of medicines to ensure such therapy.

 Specially trained PHEL staff also conduct medication reviews of patients during colloquia or clinical visits with medical and nursing staff.
 The regular presence of pharmacists on the wards began in 1998, following a pilot project at the Aigle Hospital the previous year.
 Today, the PHEL also contributes to the various patient safety initiatives of its members, for example in the field of pharmacovigilance.

 The PHEL also offers its pharmaceutical assistance services to its partner nursing homes, in particular in the context of a Vaud cantonal programme "Quality circles in nursing homes".

 Teaching and research

-Specific training for the medical and nursing staff of the partner organisations is regularly provided by PHEL staff, who are also involved in the development of pharmaceutical documents available on the pharmacy's website.
+Specific training for the medical and nursing staff of the partner organisations is regularly provided by the PHEL staff, who are also involved in the development of pharmaceutical documents available on the pharmacy's website.
 Since 1991, pharmacy students have also been regularly welcomed to PHEL for block courses or internships.

-Moreover, as a small research institute collaborating with the University of Geneva and the University of Lausanne, the PHEL carries out various research projects in the field of practical pharmacy, such as tobaccoology or continuity of pharmaceutical care., some of which are regularly awarded, such as in 2017 by the Swiss Academy of Medical Sciences.
+Moreover, as a small research institute collaborating with the University of Geneva and the University of Lausanne, the PHEL carries out various research projects in the field of practical pharmacy, such as tobaccology or continuity of pharmaceutical care, some of which are regularly awarded, such as in 2017 by the Swiss Academy of Medical Sciences.

-Finally, the PHEL is one of the main partner of the Specialised Centre for Emergency and Disaster Pharmacy at the University of Geneva, which is supported by the Swiss Confederation.
+Additionally, since 2017, the PHEL is also one of the main partner of the Specialised Centre for Emergency and Disaster Pharmacy at the University of Geneva, which is supported by the Swiss Confederation, and provides a platform for education and research in the field of emergency and disaster pharmacy.
+Recently, the PHEL launched a new research and development initiative focusing on sustainable pharmacy, which was presented at the Forum 2025 of the Swiss Consortium for Sustainable Health and Ecological Transformation of the Health System (ETHICH).

+In 2027, the pharmacy will also participate in the organisation of the 25th International Congress of Therapeutic Drug Monitoring and Clinical Toxicology, which will be chaired by its head pharmacist.